Boeheim lifts Syracuse past No. 18 Virginia, 63-55 in OT

 Elijah Hughes, who scored 18 points, hit the first 3 of the overtime for the Orange and freshman Joe Girard, who scored 19, hit the second.

+“We couldn’t come up with key stops, whether they made some tough shots or we made some breakdowns.
+It was a little bit of both,” Cavaliers coach Tony Bennett said.

-Neither team scored in the final 1:20 of regulation, but the Orange hit their first four shots of the extra period.
+The Cavaliers had a scoreless stretch of seven minutes in the second half and trailed by only 36-35 before Braxton Key put Virginia in front.
+Neither team scored in the final 1:20 of regulation, sending it to the extra period tied at 43, but the Orange hit their first four shots of overtime to take command.

 BIG PICTURE

-Syracuse: The Orange scored 34 points in their first game against the Cavaliers, which was the season-opener for both teams.
-Syracuse started Saturday averaging 73.7 points and haven’t scored fewer than 54 in a game since the opener.
+Syracuse: The Orange scored just 34 points in their first game against the Cavaliers, which was the season-opener for both teams.
+Syracuse started Saturday averaging 73.7 points and hasn’t scored fewer than 54 in a game since the opener.
 They had 43 at the end of regulation at Virginia.

 Virginia: The Cavaliers’ inconsistency on offense was on full display in the second half when they didn’t score for nearly 3 minutes, then scored 12 consecutive points in about 3 1/2 minutes to take a 35-30 lead.
 Immediately thereafter, they went 7 minutes without a point.